in28minutes/getting-started-in-5-steps/README.md

 - Step 5 : Kotlin Data Class
 - Next Steps

-##  First 5 Steps in H2 in-memory database
+##  First 10 Steps in JPA with H2 in-memory database

-- Step 1 : Import an exising project using inmemory database
+- Step 1 : Object Relational Impedence Mismatch - Understanding the problem that JPA solves
-- Step 2 : Understanding the JPA Project
+- Step 2 : World before JPA - JDBC, Spring JDBC and myBatis
-- Step 3 : Using in-memory database in Unit Tests
+- Step 3 : Introduction to JPA
+- Step 4 : Creating a JPA Project using Spring Initializr
+- Step 5 : Defining a JPA Entity - User
+- Step 6 : Defining a Service to manage the Entity - UserService and EntityManager
-- Step 4 : Using in-memory database to run actual application
+- Step 7 : Using a Command Line Runner to save the User to database.
-- Step 5 : Using H2 Console
+- Step 8 : Magic of Spring Boot and In Memory Database H2
+- Step 9 : Introduction to Spring Data JPA
+- Step 10 : More JPA Repository : findById and findAll
 - Next Steps

 Notes